Skip to main content

 The cannabis vape hardware market is one of the most opaque corners of the entire industry.
 Brand operators are placing orders that often exceed six figures with overseas factories they've never visited, on the basis of sample units and a sales rep's quotes, into a category where a single bad production run can stall a launch by six months and put a real dent in a brand's annual P&L. The hardware decision is high-stakes, low-visibility, and almost everyone learns the hard way which questions actually matter.

-The first question is also the one most consistently underasked.
-"What atomizer is inside this cartridge, and what oil viscosity is it engineered for?"
+What atomizer is inside this cartridge, and what oil is it tuned for?

 The honest answer should include specifics: